MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/deleting-a-data-source.md

 > [!NOTE]
 >  For information on data source limits that apply to this feature, see [Geocode and Data Source Limits](../spatial-data-services/geocode-and-data-source-limits.md)

- **Transaction Accounting**: Transactions are counted when you use the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] to create and manage data sources.
+ **Transaction Accounting**: Transactions are counted when you use the Bing Maps Dev Center to create and manage data sources.
 For more information about these transactions, see [Understanding Bing Maps Transactions](../getting-started/understanding-bing-maps-transactions.md).